-Dai analyzes the pros and cons of the relational and network database model.
+We analyze the pros and cons of the relational and network database model.
 How each model works and highlights the strengths, weaknesses, and capabilities within each model.
 The differences between these two models can lead to the success or failure in developing an application.

 The following discusses how each model works and highlights the strengths, weaknesses, and capabilities within each model.
 The differences between these two models can lead to the success or failure in developing an application.

 Relational Database Model